TyKirkland/EZEmployees/README.md

 # EZEmployees
 ## Project Description:
-EZEmployees is an employee scheduling application used by managers and business owners to easily and effectively create appropriate employee schedules based on a number of factor that the user can choose from such as job categories, availability, overtime allowance and more.
+EZEmployees is an employee scheduling application used by managers and business owners to easily and effectively create appropriate employee schedules based on a number of factors that the user can choose from such as job categories, availability, overtime allowance and more.
 ## Screenshots
 Screenshots of the app go here.
 ## Getting Started: